Kayetic/Example-Site/README.md

 # Example-Site

-A repository for code while I learn the basics of HTML, CSS and JS
+A repository for code while I learn the basics of HTML and CSS 💙